-Travel Time Limits
+Figure 11: Travel Time Limits

-Looking more closely at the two peak periods, the probe data reveals in greater detail where the deficient areas are found along the corridor.
-During the AM peak (7:45-8:45am), the main area of delay is concentrated in the Northbound direction from Murphy Road to Silverside.
-For the PM Peak period (5-6pm) the same location (Murphy to Silverside Rd.) experiences delay, in addition to the segment north of Naaman's Road into Pennsylvania.
+Source: NPMRDS, INRIX.
+Note: Fall 2017 period is an aggregation of data from every Monday-Thursday from 9/11/17 to 11/16/17 Looking more closely at the two peak periods, the probe data reveals in greater detail where the deficient areas are found along the corridor.
+During the AM peak (7:45-8:45am), the main area of delay is concentrated in the northbound direction from Murphy Road to Silverside.
+For the PM Peak period (5-6pm) the same location (Murphy to Silverside Road) experiences delay, in addition to the segment north of Naaman's Road into Pennsylvania.